Going to court

 Legal Aid refers to help with the cost of legal advice and representation in court.
+You could represent yourself in court, but we don’t recommend it.
 As soon as you receive a summons you should try to sort out legal aid, as it will usually meet the cost of your first interview with a solicitor if nothing else.
 If you have a job, you may have to make a contribution towards the cost.

 Which type of court will I go to?

 - Age: 17 and under.
 If you are under 16, a parent, guardian or social worker must attend the court.
 In the case of 16 or 17 year olds, parents/guardians may be ordered to attend.